CMB2001 : Control of Eukaryotic Gene Expression

 Teaching Rationale And Relationship

 Lectures are used to impart information in a concise manner, to highlight areas of importance (K1, K2, K4-K10) and to integrate with directed reading and self-directed study.
 The seminar is used for developing skills of data interpretation (K3, S1) and problem solving.
-Private study is used for self-directed learning including further reading (S2) and preparation for examinations.
-Students are expected to undertake 5hrs of independent study as preparation for the problem solving exercise.
+Private study is used for self-directed learning including further reading (S2) and preparation for the formative in course exercise and for examinations.

 The format of resits will be determined by the Board of Examiners